i0brendan0/pokecrystal2/README.md

 * The phone list size is increased to 20.
 * The number at which Pokemon evolve by happiness is decreased to 200.
 * Some Pokemon have a second type.
-* **All Pokemon will now be able to be obtained without trading.** To do - starters and Mews.
+* **All Pokemon will now be able to be obtained without trading.** Legendary Pokemon listed below can only be found after beating Red for the first time.
+Bolded items are completed
+  * **All Pokemon normally unavailable in Crystal will be found at routes that they are found on in other Gen 2 games.**
+  * All starter Pokemon will be found at the Safari Zone.
+  * Articuno will be found at the Seafoam Islands.
+  * **Zapdos is found outside of the Kanto Power Plant.**
+  * **Moltres is found in a new section of Mt.
+Silver Cave.
+Requires Surf and Waterfall.**
+  * Mewtwo will be found in Cerulean Cave.
+  * Mew will be found at Faraway Island.
+You will need to get the Faraway Map before you are able to go there.
+  * **Celebi will be found through the event that was only released in Japan.** Able to start after beating Red.
 * **The Odd Egg Pokemon list has been reworked.** All Pokemon have an equal chance of being shiny and a roughly equal chance at hatching.
 The DVs for each non-shiny Pokemon are maxed out, while the shiny versions are the max available, not including Tyrogue which has the same Attack and Defense DVs
 * Some trainers' Pokemon have been given different DVs.
 Special trainers now carry shiny Pokemon.
 * The password to reset the clock has been removed.
 Now it will reset when you hit Yes.